woshijiaomu/nichetagR/README.md

 11. set_interaction: data.frame, overlapped tag expression of set-set pairs
 12. setID: integer, order of sets when make graph with graph_from_data_frame in igraph

-Visualization for connectome data encompass the following functions:
+Visualization for network data encompass the following functions:

 1. print_nichenetwork: set network - each vertex represents a set, and edges between vertices indicate shared CellTags between two sets
 2. print_nichetag: Bar plot - displays the cell number and cell types covered by each FMU